 “I am the classic case of the turtle,” Jackson says, “the turtle that beat the hare.”
 Um, that would be the tortoise, Mark, but never mind.
 After a recent Pacers’ practice, the even-mannered Jackson uses this ancient fable to define his career.
 It’s an apt description.

-The Bishop Loughlin HS (Queens) product was considered the consolation prize in a group of young point men that included future NBAers in Dwayne “Pearl” Washington and Kenny Smith, as well as Kenny Hutchinson, who went on to the University of Arkansas.
+The Bishop Loughlin HS (Brooklyn) product was considered the consolation prize in a group of young point men that included future NBAers in Dwayne “Pearl” Washington and Kenny Smith, as well as Kenny Hutchinson, who went on to the University of Arkansas.
 “Here were four of the best senior guards in the country, and we battled year round,” Jackson says.
 “It was a great time, but what I can remember is being the guy that, pretty much, people didn’t give credit to.”

 He was the epitome of the cerebral, passing point guard, and—even in the ’80s—that didn’t sell newspapers or get recruiters’ attention.
 “I wasn’t as athletically gifted or as spectacular as those guys, so I just took pride in being solid and being a quarterback,” Jackson says.
 “I think that at that time, no question, and throughout my career, that hasn’t been appreciated as much.”